oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/offline-inference-infra/README.md

 This blueprint supports benchmark execution via a job-mode recipe using a YAML config file.
 The recipe mounts a model and config file from Object Storage, runs offline inference, and logs metrics.

+Notes : Make sure your output object storage is in the same tenancy as your stack.
 ---

 ### Sample Recipe (Job Mode for Offline SGLang Inference)